ArchieCur/anthropic_agent_field_guide/03-rate-limits/cached-tokens.md

 )
 ```

+**Automatic Caching Notes:**

-Automatic caching advances the cache point as conversations grow.
-Use manual `cache_control` when you need fine-grained control over exactly what is cached (e.g., caching both system prompt and tool definitions explicitly).
+- Automatic caching advances the cache point as conversations grow.
+Use manual `cache_control`
+when you need fine-grained control over exactly what is cached (e.g., caching both system prompt and tool definitions explicitly).
+- Automatic caching is convenient but the cache point behavior is less predictable than manual placement.
+- If you upgrade from claude-sonnet-4-5 to claude-sonnet-4-6, the cache is invalidated.
+For teams running long-running agent pipelines, a model version bump mid-session is a hidden cache killer.

 ---